 Elisa Nebolsine practices Cognitive Behavioral Therapy in McLean, Virginia, focusing exclusively on children and adolescents.
 In addition to her clinical practice she consults with educational and mental health professionals on the use of CBT with children and adolescents.
 She serves as a clinical supervisor for the Beck Institute in Philadelphia, and is an adjunct faculty member at Catholic University where she teaches Cognitive Behavioral Therapy and Clinical Practice with Children.
 Elisa is an accredited member of the Academy of Cognitive Therapy and has been cited in Washingtonian as a “top therapist” in multiple categories.
 She has appeared on local tv news programs, been quoted in national parenting magazines, and is a member of ADAA, ACT, and NASW.
 Elisa received her master’s degree from Smith College School for Social Work in Northampton, Massachusetts.

-President of Beck Institute.
-Specialties: Depression, anxiety, eating disorders, medical problems View Beck Institute clinician profile
+Clinical coordinator at Beck Institute.
+Specialties: Depression, anxiety, anger, substance use, couples View Beck Institute clinician profile